rupesh38/rupesh38/README.md

 I believe in the power of collaboration.
 If you have improvements, fixes, or new ideas, don't hesitate to contribute.
 Check out the CONTRIBUTING.md for guidelines on how to get started.

 **Get in Touch**
-If you have any questions, feedback, or just want to connect, feel free to reach out via LinkedIn or email.
+If you have any questions, feedback, or just want to connect, feel free to reach out via [LinkedIn](https://www.linkedin.com/in/rupesh-siddamshetty-95006690/).
 I'm always open to discussing new ideas and opportunities in the field of healthcare IT.

 Thank you for visiting, and I hope you find this repository helpful!